Miscellaneous Observations on Randomization

 2. If z is greater than 0, feed the bits of z from most significant to least significant to a queue of extractor inputs.

-3. Now, when the sampler consumes a random bit, it checks the input queue.
+3. Now, when the sampler would generate 1 or 0 with equal probability, it first checks the input queue.
 As long as 64 bits or more are in the input queue, the sampler dequeues 64 bits from it, runs the extractor on those bits, and adds the extracted bits to an output queue.
 (The number 64 can instead be any even number greater than 2.)
-Then, if the output queue is not empty, the sampler dequeues a bit from that queue and uses that bit; otherwise it generates an unbiased random bit as usual.
+Then, if the output queue is not empty, the sampler dequeues a bit from that queue and uses that bit; otherwise it generates 1 or 0 with equal probability, as usual.

 Sampling Distributions Using Incomplete Information